arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 So what does it mean when we say TypeScript has types?
 Doesn't JavaScript have types too?

-And yes, it does.
-JavaScript has types too.
-JavaScript even has a `typeof` operator that can tell us the type of any given value.
+And yes, JavaScript does have types.
+It even has a `typeof` operator that can tell us the type of any given value.
 So what is it really that sets TypeScript apart from JavaScript?

 Well, two things:
 * TypeScript can _annotate_ type expectations.